EpiData-dk/analysis/help/commands.md

 > Note: In files with all string data and where first line is known to be variable names, the program has a high probability of guessing incorrectly whether first line is headers or not.
 In such cases please use this option to ensure correct reading of data.

+- `!nouc`

+  When importing a text or csv file, all string fields will be converted to lower case.

 - `!pw := "<string>"`

  If you use this option with a password protected file (.epx | .epz | .rec), reading will occur directly, otherwise you will be prompted for a password.